Healthy Homes Assessment Normandale

 building insulation inspection

-A comfortable, dry house is a healthy home
+A cozy dry house is a healthy home

 Insulation Normandale

-Insulation requirements to be in compliance with the R-values that are appropriate for your region.
+Insulation needs to meet the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

 • Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-See the full details of the Healthy Homes insulation standard.
+See the full details of the Healthy Homes insulation quality.

 Normandale Moisture Ingress & Drainage

-Check out the complete details of the Healthy Homes moisture ingress and drainage standard.
+Learn more about this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection